 I’m glad to say that the pimples hardly pop up.
 That being said, my confidence has come to life.
 What I’m working on now is getting rid of the acne scars. 😀

 One wash of my face is certainly not enough, I need this to dig out the deep-seated dirt and excess oil.

 I like how it works well on my skin. 🙂

 My face has become less oily since I started doing this beauty regimen. 😉

-Having a Polycystic Ovary Syndrome is one heck of a discouragement and hassle.
+Having a Polycystic Ovary Syndrome is one heck of discouragement and hassle.
 It makes your skin obnoxious to some extent.
 You tend to have mood swings.
-And worst of all, it may deprive you of giving birth.
-The unfavorable word to use is, barren.
+And worst of all, it MAY deprive you of giving birth.
 Scary, isn’t it?
 However, I’ve learned not to chicken out of something that needs to be faced.
 If you have this syndrome, don’t take it negatively, but make yourself brave enough to defeat the battle. 🙂

 *This is not a sponsored post.*